KrishnaKV2004/Machine-Learning/README.md

 ---

 ## **How to Use**
-1. Navigate to the `ML/` or `DL/` folders to find the desired algorithm or model.
+1. Navigate to the `Machine-Learning` folders to find the desired algorithm or model.
 2. Open the corresponding Python scripts or Jupyter notebooks.
 3. Follow the inline comments for usage instructions.
 4. Run the code and visualize results using provided example datasets or your own.